3LK3/Unity.StateMachine/README.md

 # 3lk3 Unity StateMachine

 A simple implementation of a state machine to be used in Unity game engine.
 This is a slightly modified version of the state machine used in the [UIToolkit Sample QuizU](https://assetstore.unity.com/packages/essentials/tutorial-projects/quizu-a-ui-toolkit-sample-268492).
+In [this article](https://discussions.unity.com/t/quizu-state-pattern-for-game-flow/309255) the developers explain how it works in general.

 Have a look at the full documentation here: <br>
 [https://3lk3.github.io/Unity.StateMachine](https://3lk3.github.io/Unity.StateMachine)